XtratoS/Bankers-Algorithm/README.md

    When the request can be granted
 - **No**
-  When the request can't be granted seq is a sequence of operations which guarantees system safety, example for a sequence: ``<P0, P3, P2, P4, P1>``
+  When the request can't be granted seq is a sequence of operations which guarantees system safety, example for a sequence
+``<P0, P3, P2, P4, P1>``
 ### Additional Features to the original specification
 - Interactive UI.
 - Ability to save and restore states using a state string.